-"In competition with each other, you are looters, and your goal is to earn the maximum victory points by selling looted treasures, all within 25 minutes."
+"In competition with each other, you are looters, and your goal is to earn the maximum victory points by selling looted treasures, all within 30 minutes."

-Present the materials
+Presentation of the material

-- The different excavation zones on the game board. - 1 treasure card (nature of the treasure, victory points, material...). - You can specify that each pile has an equivalent number of victory points and that they will encounter surprises. - Action cards, explaining that each player has 3 face-down action cards in their hand, and the rest form a face-down draw pile. - Sale cards (regular, special, and local museum).
-Mention that there are also other types of cards to disturb opponents or gain advantages, without revealing too much; they will discover these while playing. - The mini-board with the visible storage of treasures awaiting sale and a reminder of the rules. - The discard zones for action and excavation site cards.
+- On the game board: The 4 excavation zones and Treasure cards: Present one in detail (type of treasure, victory points, material, etc.).
+You can specify that each excavation site has an equivalent number of victory points and that as the game progresses, players will encounter obstacles. - The mini-board with the visible storage of treasures waiting to be sold and a reminder of the rules in case they are forgotten. - The deck of face-down action cards: Present one sales card, which must be paired with a treasure card in order to sell it.
+You can also mention that there are other types of action cards that can disrupt opponents or provide advantages, which players will discover as they play. - The two discard zones for action cards and excavation site cards.

-Present the 3 possible actions per turn and per player (loot, sell, disturb, play an advantage, renew their hand)
+Present the 3 possible actions per turn and how the player's turn ends excavation site.
+Note: You cannot sell multiple treasures with just 1 sales card!

-To be more precise, each player has some actions to choose from each turn:
+Each turn, every player starts with 3 action cards in hand and has 3 actions to take from the following options:

-- Loot an excavation site to search for a treasure = draw a card from the chosen excavation site among the 4 available on the game board. - Play an action card: - Either sell a treasure = Play 1 sale action card (purple) + 1 treasure excavation site card (yellow) from an excavation site.
-Note that you cannot sell multiple treasures with a single sale card. - Or disturb opponents = Play 1 disruptive action card (gray) against an opponent. - Or gain an advantage by playing 1 advantage action card (brown). - Draw 1 new action card and discard 1, useful for refreshing part of their hand. - Refresh their entire hand: At the beginning of their turn, if the player believes they have a bad hand, they can discard their 3 action cards and draw 3 new ones; their turn ends then, and they cannot play other actions.
-This special rule is not indicated on the mini-game board because it is rarely used; mentioning it orally at the beginning of the game is sufficient.
+- Loot an excavation site in search of treasure = Draw a card from one of the 4 available excavation sites on the game board. - Play an action card from their hand to: Sell a treasure = Play 1 sales action card (purple) + 1 looted treasure card (yellow) from an

+Disrupt an opponent = Play 1 disruptive action card (gray) against an opponent.

+Play an advantage = Play 1 advantage action card (brown).

+Draw 1 new action card and discard 1, useful for refreshing part of your hand.

+Redraw your entire hand: At the beginning of their turn, if the player believes they have a bad hand, they can discard all 3 action cards and draw 3 new ones.
+Their turn then ends, and they cannot play any further actions.
+This special rule is not indicated on the mini-game board because it is rarely used, and simply explaining it verbally at the start of the game is enough.